 Historic Walking Tours of Downtown Taos

 The Town of Taos was established as a Spanish village in the year 1615; its downtown core surrounding the historic Plaza makes for a fascinating and novel excursion.
-You can take a self-guided walk, visiting the Plaza itself, the Old Taos County Courthouse, the home of Kit Carson, and nearby Bent Street, or hook up with Turquoise Tours for the real experts.
+You can take a self-guided walk, visiting the Plaza itself, the Old Taos County Courthouse, the home of Kit Carson, and nearby Bent Street, or hook up with Heritage Inspiration Tours for the real experts.

 Our Local Breweries

 For a tippler’s tour, elect a designated driver and roll out to visit new and well-established local breweries, including Eske’s Brew Pub (where green-chile beer was invented), Taos Mesa Brewery (with both a downtown tasting room, and its live music venue and restaurant just north of town), or spots like Old Martina’s Hall or The Bavarian at Taos Ski Valley (home to German suds).
 Or attend annual events like Oktoberfest or the Brewmaster’s Festival during the third weekend of December in Taos Ski Valley.

 The Town of Taos has one of the nation’s best small-town art scenes.
 This includes excellent museums like the Harwood Museum of Art in the artistic enclave of Ledoux Street, the Millicent Rogers Museum or the Taos Art Museum in the former home of noted artist Nicolai Fechin.
 There are also dozens of galleries and countless artist studios, plus historic artist homes open to the public like the Blumenschein Home and the Couse-Sharp Site, film festivals, live theater, lectures and special events.